YodaBotOS/API/README.md

 - This API is not yet documented well yet.
 We will be working on that soon (PRs will be greatly appreciated).
 - Even though this API's code is Open Sourced, does not mean you can copy the code.
 View the [LICENSE](#license) for more information.
 - More API endpoints will be added soon.

-# API Versions:
-- latest or /api (this automatically updates to the latest version)
-- v1
-- v2
-- v3